About Info.plist Keys and Values

-Info.plist with the most important keys but you can specify additional keys that describe custom behavior for your extensions.
+Info.plist file with the most important keys, but you can specify additional keys that describe custom behavior for your app extensions.

-For more information about generic property lists, including how they are structured and how you use them, see Property List Programming Guide.
+For an introduction to property lists, including how they are structured and how you use them in general, see Property List Programming Guide.

 Info.plist keys use Uniform Type Identifiers (UTIs) to refer to data of different types.
 For an introduction to UTIs and how they are specified, see Uniform Type Identifiers Overview.

 Kernel extension developers need to use certain